Apollon77/ioBroker.homekit-controller/README.md

 This is currently that way for some Tado Door Locks as example.
 They need to be paired using the Tado App which is somehow registering the device into Apple Home, but not via an official pair process.

+Additional also Nuki 3 Locks (BLE) are not possible to pair because they use Hardware Authentication components that are not publicly documented by Apple.

 #### Other potential issues to check before opening a ticket

 ##### for BLE devices